Expurple/home.expurple.me/content/inspiration/Music.md

 Attila - Guilty Pleasure (haven't listened to the other ones yet)

-💿 Bring Me The Horizon (these are my favorites, but the others are good too):
+💿 Bring Me The Horizon (Sempiternal is my favorite, but each album has something good)

-- There Is A Hell...
-- Sempiternal

 Architects - Holy Hell (my favorite so far, but I haven't listened to them much)